 - Maztica was introduced as "The South America of the Forgotten Realms"... complete with Conquistador expies running roughshod over the continent in the name of conquering and exploiting it for their patron nation of Amn.
 Making things more egregious, the Flaming Fist mercenaries (the aforementioned not!Conquistadors) are devoted worshippers of Helm, the Lawful Neutral god of guardians and watchmen; their actions ruined Helmite reputations so badly that Helm's faithful founded entirely new paladin orders just to try and prove they weren't all like those Helmites.

 - Brutus Jones in Eugene O'Neill's play The Emperor Jones is a rare dark-skinned example.
 He goes from stowaway to Emperor in two years, and puts on the "fuss and glory part" of being Emperor while ruthlessly robbing the natives of their wealth.
 He intends to flee by the time the natives are ready to overthrow him, which comes sooner than he expected.

-- Sir Roderick Ponce Von Fontlebottom the Magnificent Bastard, from Jade Empire, otherwise known as "The Outlander".
+- Sir Roderick Ponce Von Fontlebottom the "Magnificent Bastard" (self-proclaimed), from Jade Empire, otherwise known as "The Outlander".
 He washed up on the coast of the empire and attempts to "educate" the "backward" culture.

 - This being Jade Empire, you get the chance to prove your culture's worth, first in a heated debate, then by kicking the living excrement out of him.
 He is however honorable enough that he'll acknowledge his defeat gracefully and will even offer up his rifle as a reward.